-Fine Art practice
+Fine art practice

 We are looking to see how you develop ideas and how you research effectively for your area of interest.
 Make sure you have a portfolio that demonstrates creativity, an in depth involvement in your work and also clearly documents its resolution.

-Please bring a piece of written work or recent example of your artist’s statement.
+Please include a piece of written work or recent example of your artist’s statement.
 We like to see how well you can articulate your practice.
 Even though this is primarily a practice-based programme, you will have written tasks to do throughout the course and you will also be asked to write a 5,000 word reflective report to accompany your final presentation.

 - Please submit your digital portfolio as a multi-page single PDF file

 - Files need to be compressed or zipped and not exceed 1GB in size and submitted via www.mailbigfile.com/dmuac

 - For moving images such as animation or video please use .mp4, .MOV or .AVI format

 - All work needs to be saved in one folder and labelled with your name, student reference number and the name of the course you have applied for

 - You can also send us a link to a website that displays your work